getgrav/grav-learn/pages/02.content/11.multi-language/docs.md

 RewriteRule ^de/(.*)$ "http://grav-site.de/$1" [R=302,L]
 [/prism]

-if you know how to simplify the rewrite rules, please edit this page through the Github link in the upper left corner
+If you know how to simplify the rewrite rules, please edit this page on GitHub by clicking the **Edit** link at the top of the page.

 ### Language Logic in Twig Templates